List of 2026 Super Rugby Pacific matches

 This article contains a list of all scheduled matches to be played during the 2026 Super Rugby Pacific regular season.
 The draw for the 31st season of Super Rugby was released on 28 August 2025, with several key fixture announcements made in the weeks before.
-Similar to last season, each team will play fourteen fixtures and have two byes throughout the season.
+Similar to the 2025 season, each team will play fourteen fixtures and have two byes throughout the season.
 Each team will play a domestic "rival" team twice on a home-and-away basis, with their remaining fixtures being against non-domestic teams.
-The 2026 season did not include "Culture Round" or "Kids Round"; however, there was a convergence of two significant rugby events, "ANZAC Weekend Round" and "Super Round" (as in 2022), into a single weekend, held at the newly constructed Te Kaha stadium in Christchurch, New Zealand.
+The 2026 season will not include a "Culture Round" or "Kids Round"; however, there will be a convergence of two significant rugby events, "ANZAC Weekend Round" and "Super Round" (as in 2022), into a single weekend, held at the newly constructed One NZ Stadium in Christchurch, New Zealand.
+"Club Round" was introduced for the first time for the fourth round, which included local clubs participating in pre-match shows and halftime entertainment, and included players donning their clubs socks during matches.

-The season formally begins on 13 February 2026 and is set to finish on 30 May 2026 before the start of the 2026 Finals series.
+Two rounds of pre-season games were announced on 14 January 2026 and featured all eleven teams in at least one match played ahead of the 2026 Super Rugby Pacific season.
+The regular season formally begun on 13 February 2026 and is set to finish on 30 May 2026, before the start of the 2026 Finals series.